WHAT VOLUNTEERS SHOULD CATER FOR:

 Each volunteer is required to purchase a local SIM card and make sure he or she is available via the phone in case staff or group member needs to contact them.
 The cost of calls is not expensive, and a small sum should tide you over during your stay in Uganda.

 Internet costs is the volunteer’s responsibility, we only guide you on what internet provider to us, you will be able to access email accounts and Skype your friends and family with this connection.
 Note that power cuts limit this service for several hours most days, and that Internet connections are not as fast as you may be used to.
 Data plans and SMS packages are usually available.

-The official languages for UVF volunteers are both English and Luganda in working with local volunteer projects.
+The official languages for GNUVF volunteers are both English and Luganda in working with local volunteer projects.
 You will be offered lessons in the local language in a non-English speaking country.

 What to Pack

 A set of bed linens and usually one towel.
 Insect and mosquito repellent are usually recommended, as well as a good pair of walking shoes and a hat and/or sunblock, rain coat, You may be able to buy toiletries locally (such as soap, shampoo, etc.), but if you do bring them with you, please choose ecologically friendly brands.
 It is not customary among most of the local communities to wear revealing or tight-fitting clothes, and we ask you to respect this custom.

 Specific suggestions of what to pack will be provided to you based on your choice of project and the time of year.